AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 Then, I met some other people with the same interest, which gave me a reason to write down my findings.
 That's why I wrote this beginner's guide: **To show Embedded Engineers what is happening behind an Embedded IDE, from source code to a running program on MCU, by replacing every step with Command-line tools**.

-Even if you don't want to replace your IDE with command-line tools, I hope you can find something interesting reading this guide.
+Even if you don't want to replace your IDE with command-line tools, I hope you can have some fun reading this guide.

 ## Compile from commandline on PC

 Computers speak machine code of 0's and 1's and each CPU family speaks a little different machine code.
 The most common example of this is AMD CPU with ARM architecture vs Intel CPU with x86-64 architecture.
-If you copy a exe file working on one to the other, it's likely* that it would not work or run very slow (because Windows is doing a real-time translation job).
+If you copy a exe file from one to the other, it's likely* that this exe would not work or run very slow (because Windows is doing a real-time translation job).

 > *I didn't try it.
 Some guy on stackoverflow claims this is true.

-Writing program in machine code for every CPU ever built is impractical.
-So people decided to write program in a higher level language (C/C++).
-If each CPU can have their own translator from this higher level language to their machine code, a program can run on any CPU.
+Writing programs in machine code for every CPU ever built is impractical.
+So people decided to write program in a higher level language (like C/C++).
+If each CPU can have their own translator from this higher level language to their machine code, a program written in these high level languages can run on any CPU.
 This translator is called the "compiler".

 > And the ability to run on different CPU families is called "cross platform".
 Like Python can run on ARM and x86 desktops.